kartik117/SIMS-app/README.md

 ### A secure desktop app designed for use by a high school teacher to manage students' records.

 ### This application is a Graphical User Interface (GUI) with an embedded database.
 With it, a user can store records such as scores and attendance logs.
-### The app also aids instructors by computing students' total scores from input grades and determining the respective positions of each student in a class.
+### The app also aids the teacher by computing students' total scores from input grades and determining the respective positions of each student in a class.
 <br>

 ## Features: